src-d/intro/README.md

 * Check out the [documentation](https://docs.sourced.tech/babelfish)
 * [Google Collab Notebook](https://colab.research.google.com/drive/1sHq2sIZqIpfoEdRSmAHb49ghbWFecuy-) where we extract all identifiers from a sample of Go code
-* Checkout an [example](https://github.com/bblfsh/sonar-checks) of static analysis rules implemented on top of the UAST
+* Check out an [example](https://github.com/bblfsh/sonar-checks) of static analysis rules implemented on top of the UAST
 * [Run babelfish server locally with docker](https://docs.sourced.tech/babelfish/using-babelfish/getting-started#installing-bblfshd-locally)
 * Parse a sample of code at [http://dashboard.bblf.sh/](http://dashboard.bblf.sh/)